Kimberlee97/tp/docs/DeveloperGuide.md

 **Extensions**

 * **6a.** User enters an invalid meeting format.
     * 6a1.
-System displays an error message with the correct format (e.g., “YYYY-MM-DD HH:mm”).
+System displays an error message with the correct format (e.g., “yyyy-MM-dd HH:mm”).
     * 6a2.
 User re-enters the meeting details.
         * Use case resumes at step 7.

-* **7a.** User attempts to edit a meeting while specifying other fields (e.g., `s/closed`).
-    * 7a1.
-System displays error: “When editing a meeting, no other fields may be provided.”
-    * 7a2.
-User corrects the input or cancels the operation.
-        * Use case resumes at step 5 or ends.

 * **8a.** User tries to clear a meeting that does not exist.
     * 8a1.
 System displays message: “No meetings to clear for [contact name].”